Charles Marohn: Early life and education

 Charles L. Marohn Jr grew up in Baxter, Minnesota on a small farm.

 He graduated from Brainerd High School in 1991.
 Marohn received a Bachelor of Science in Civil Engineering and a Masters in Urban and Regional Planning from the University of Minnesota.
 In 2000 he became a licensed professional engineer (PE) in the state of Minnesota.

-He has since faced scrutiny by the state licensing board after an engineer from South Dakota reported Marohn for failing to renew his license in the mandated time frame, yet still calling himself a PE.
+In 2015, he faced scrutiny by the state licensing board after an engineer from South Dakota reported Marohn for failing to renew his license in the mandated time frame, yet still calling himself a PE.
 Marohn admits to missing the license renewal deadline but acted quickly upon being made aware of the situation and addressed the oversight.
 Marohn viewed this action as a limitation upon his first amendment rights because of his critical statements made about the practices of traffic engineering, as well as his disapproval of civil engineers who he views as doing little to protect human life on roads.

 Strong Towns

 Marohn started Strong Towns as a blog in 2008.
-He was frustrated with projects he was working on which he believed were actively harming the places they were supposed to help.
-As he gained many readers, he realized there was a need for an organization that advocated the principles he espoused.
-Strong Towns became a non-profit organization to "support a model of growth that allows America’s towns to become financially strong and resilient".
+He was frustrated with projects he was working on that he believed were actively harming the places they were supposed to help.
+As he gained readers, he realized there was a need for an organization that advocated the principles he espoused.
+Strong Towns became a nonprofit organization to "support a model of growth that allows America’s towns to become financially strong and resilient".

-Marohn believes that post World War II suburban development has been a failure, due to it being inherently economically unsustainable.
+Marohn believes that post-World War II suburban development has failed because it is inherently economically unsustainable.
 He posits that low-density communities do not produce the tax revenue necessary to cover either their current services or the long-term costs of maintaining and replacing their services, and that suburbs are very difficult to adapt to an efficient, dense model because they were built as fully developed places.

 In 2011, he coined the word "stroad," a street/road hybrid, which has become popular among urbanists and planners.
 According to Marohn, stroads are the "futon" of transportation alternatives.
 "Where a futon is an uncomfortable couch that also serves as an uncomfortable bed, a STROAD is an auto corridor that does not move cars efficiently while simultaneously providing little in the way of value capture."

 In late 2015, Marohn participated in a White House conference on rural placemaking.